 To enter into a new strategic relationship or renew an existing strategic relationship with a major oil company, we often must participate in a competitive bidding process, which may focus on a limited number of factors, such as pricing.
+The bidding and negotiating processes generally occur over a protracted time period.
 The use of these processes may affect our ability to effectively compete for these relationships.
 Our competitors may be willing to bid for these contracts on pricing or other terms that we consider uneconomical in order to win this business.
-The loss of our existing major oil company partners or the failure to contract with additional partners could materially and adversely affect our business, operating results and financial condition.
+The loss of our existing major oil company partners or the failure to contract or delays in contracting with additional partners could materially and adversely affect our business, operating results and financial condition.